Udoka-AM/solscore2-0/readme.md

 Wallet integration for connecting Solana wallets
 FPL ID import and verification system
-Staking mechanism for placing bets on football events Reward distribution based on real-time event outcomes Scheduled unstaking with defined withdrawal periods Fee and penalty system for early withdrawals.
+The staking mechanism for placing bets on football events Reward distribution based on real-time event outcomes Scheduled un-staking with defined withdrawal periods Fee and penalty system for early withdrawals.

 #### Technical Implementation